 In June 2016, the Canadian Transportation Agency (CTA) released a report on the Ministerial Inquiry into Allergies to Peanuts, Nuts and Sesame Seeds in Commercial Air Travel.
 The report concludes that "there is little or no evidence that there is a risk of anaphylaxis due to inhalation of or dermal contact with peanut, nut or sesame seed allergens while on board aircraft."
 The report also makes recommendations for effective risk mitigation, which includes a row of buffer zone in which the allergic passenger is seated.
 For the full report, visit the Canadian Transportation Agency website.

 The process of refining oil removes the protein which would trigger an allergic reaction.
-Peanut oil (sometimes labelled as Arachnis oil) is commonly used as a component in vegetable oil, as a carrier in processed foods or as an emulsifier/lubricant in cosmetics.
-The oil is highly refined, and should pose no problem for allergy sufferers.
+Peanut oil (sometimes labelled as arachis oil) is commonly used as a component in vegetable oil, as a carrier in processed foods or as an emulsifier/lubricant in cosmetics.
+The oil is highly refined, and should pose no problem for those with allergies.
 However, oils which are cold pressed to retain their flavour or oil that has been used to cook peanuts do contain protein and therefore should be avoided.

 Yes.
 It is possible that peanuts could be found in the following:

-To learn more about food allergies, visit Allergy Canada's latest online learning tool, Anaphylaxis in the Community: What Parents and Others Need to Know available at allergyaware.ca.
+To learn more about food allergies, check out Food Allergy Canada's online resources and learning tools, available on allergyaware.ca.
 This is a free, medically-reviewed resource designed for people with potentially life-threatening allergies and those who care for them.

 For more information about food allergies, you can also visit the websites below: